babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 * request method
 * any additional headers we want to add

-A /service/ that we are about to define is responsible for generating a `BackendResource` for each request that we want to make.
+A *service* that we are about to define is responsible for generating a `BackendResource` for each request that we want to make.

 ### Service
 The purpose of a `Service` is to provide a `BackendResource` to execute network requests.
 As you may have guessed, this is also a simple struct, used as a namespace.